stklcode/statify-blacklist/README.md

 ### Work in Progress ###
 * Relicensed to GPLv2 or later
+* Fix problem with faulty IPv6 netmask in IP blacklist
 * Minor changes for WP Coding Standard

 ### 1.4.0 / 10.06.2017 ###